English Language Institute Program Details

 Elementary (4-week)

 This program, offered on our lower school campus, provides a dynamic and age-appropriate learning environment.
 Leveled instruction and a stimulating curriculum combine to develop a variety of language and social skills.
-Beginner, intermediate and advanced instruction is provided to match the skill levels of our youngest learners.
+Beginner and intermediate instruction is provided to match the skill levels of our youngest learners.

 Secondary (4-Week)